NABI College & Career Fair and Educational Summit Will Bring Together 1,300+ Native American Youth for Career Readiness

 For more information, please visit www.NativePartnership.org and https://NABINation.com.

 Partnership With Native Americans is a national, Native-led nonprofit championing hope for a brighter future for Native Americans living on remote, geographically isolated reservations.
-That focuses on immediate relief and long-term solutions such as emergency preparedness, food security and education in underserved tribal communities.
 Established in 1990, PWNA collaborates with reservation programs to address immediate relief and long-term solutions such as education, emergency preparedness and food security, improving the lives of 250,000 tribal citizens annually.
 Follow PWNA on Facebook, Instagram, Twitter and LinkedIn, or visit NativePartnership.org.

 In its 19th year, the annual Native American Basketball Invitational (NABI) will feature 136 teams (boys and girls, ages 14-19) comprised of athletes representing tribal communities from all over North America.
 NABI week officially tips-off on Sunday July 17, 2022, in Phoenix, Ariz.
 NABI week will conclude with the Championship games streamed LIVE on ESPN+ and AZTV, Saturday July 23rd, 3:00 p.m.
 ET at the Footprint Center, home of the Phoenix Suns & Phoenix Mercury.